 Based on these two variables, a traditional model of how organizations perceive knowledge and knowledge creation can be developed (exhibit 4).
 Current organizational learning and knowledge literature identify and categorize 12 different types of knowledge depending on the location in which the knowledge is created and the depth of knowledge.
 These categories include: Resume and portfolio of work, credentials and degrees (including licensing), performance standards, group documentation, group processes, group outcomes, information processing, interdepartmental collaboration, specialization, institutional or organizational memory, organizational learning or training, and knowledge management.

-.
+Individual content knowledge: Resume and portfolio of work.
 Unlike formal schooling, individual content knowledge is not necessarily assessed through testing (Diaz, et al, 1999).
 As mentioned previously, content knowledge is explicit.
 Therefore, there needs to be some mechanism to access it, measure it, transfer its use, and, in some cases, store and retrieve it.
 One way in which individual content knowledge is evaluated is through a list of knowledge, as found on resumes, and/or through an individual’s artifacts that are created in the workplace.
 These artifacts can be represented using a portfolio of work which the individual provides as evidence of their knowledge.
 An individual takes personal ownership of this work and the resume, using it to demonstrate his or her content knowledge.

 Sometimes this content knowledge is transferred in the form of presentations, interviews, or workplace dialog.
 However, even this mode of communicating content knowledge is often backed up with resumes and work artifacts such as reports, products, and work records.